-Docker CEO Steve Singh on the firm's drive to enterprise and the future of open source
+Docker CEO on driving enterprise and the future of open source

 Until recently it would be fair to say that the perception around Docker is that it had a Twitter problem - although more than a million developers are using it and the open source product has a strong contribution base, Docker Inc the business had somewhat struggled to monetise its technology.

 In early 2017 former Docker Inc CEO Ben Golub had outlined the firm's strategy to pivot more towards an enterprise customer base.

 Singh was appointed in May, and he is confident about the company's prospects - just two years ago it was a single-digit revenue company, he says, last year it entered double digit territory and he believes that there's a "real chance to get triple digits" in this fiscal year, adding that the business is gaining about 100 to 125 enterprise customers every quarter.

-One product that he says is central to these plans is Docker Desktop Enterprise Edition, announced yesterday, which came into being largely based on feedback from customers and developers who were operating Docker in an enterprise environment but didn't necessarily have the appropriate enterprise controls, nor the additional tooling to make it easier to use across both development and operations teams.
+One product that he says is central to these plans is Docker Desktop Enterprise Edition, which came into being largely based on feedback from customers and developers who were operating Docker in an enterprise environment but didn't necessarily have the appropriate enterprise controls, nor the additional tooling to make it easier to use across both development and operations teams.

 "Every single customer that is using Docker today, every prospect that I have had a chance to talk to, is one singular thing they are focusing on: how do they innovate, how do they innovate faster?
-For a simple reason," Singh says.
+For a simple reason," Singh said.

 "You've got to keep driving new products, new opportunities to your customers - so the real trick is how do you drive that innovation to be faster not just in the development side but also how do you deliver it to the customer?

 "If you look at it from that lens, our objective was really simple.
 We had this incredible platform to deliver applications, we've had a really good open source tool for developers to use to build applications, and we wanted to have an enterprise version of that that runs within the firewalls, that operates within the corporate dome, with policies and toolsets that our customers are using."